Skip to Content Top

 Whether you date while your case is pending is entirely up to you.
 Getting back into the dating pool and meeting other singles may sound exciting and like exactly what you need right now.

-However, but dating while divorcing can have a negative impact on your case, such as:
+However, dating while divorcing can have a negative impact on your case, such as:

 • Influencing alimony determinations.
 Accepting financial gifts or support from a new partner can affect a judge’s final ruling on whether to award alimony or how much alimony to award.
 If you are seeking spousal support and begin to date, the courts may decide to deny your request for support.